Letters of administration (without a will)

 Letters of administration show that the court has examined the relevant documents and is satisfied that the person named in the grant is authorised to administer the estate.

-Note: If there is no will, the assets go to the next of kin according to schedule in the Succession Act 1981, which recognises de facto relationships of five years in this situation.
+Note: If there is no will, the assets go to the next of kin according to schedule in the Succession Act 1981.

 Applying for letters of administration (intestacy)